isabella232/customdpp/GETSTART.md

 # Get start with Custom DPP CLI

-Custom DPP CLI is a command-line utility that you can upload, evaluate and deploy your custom display format rules which applied to the Microsoft Speech recognition results.
+Custom DPP CLI is a command-line utility that you can upload, evaluate, and deploy your custom display format rules which applied to the Microsoft Speech recognition results.
 This article helps you download Custom DPP CLI, and then go through a typical customization workflow step by step.

 ## Download Custom DPP CLI